What courses can I do after this?

 In addition to the uniformed protective services sector-specific content outlined above, the qualification requires learners to develop the transferable and higher-order skills, such as research, presentation and communication skills, discipline and the ability to be resourceful and work collaboratively, that are highly regarded by higher education and employers.

 The qualification is intended to carry UCAS points and is recognised by higher-education providers as contributing to admission requirements for many protective services-related courses.

-When combined with other qualifications in a two-year study programme, such as A Levels or another BTEC National qualification, learners can progress to higher education in a range of disciplines, for example:
+Learners can progress to higher education in a range of disciplines, for example:

 - BA (Hons) in Applied Psychology and Criminology, if taken alongside A Levels in Psychology and Sociology

 - BA (Hons) in Social Work, if taken alongside A Levels in Sociology and Psychology

 - BSc (Hons) in Fire Engineering, if taken alongside the Pearson BTEC Level 3 Diploma in Applied Science

 - BSc (Hons) in Forensic Science, if taken alongside A Levels in Biology and Chemistry